brewhousedigital/celestial-light/README.md

 It also generates a dynamic URL based on the blog post title and the current date.
 This sort of follows how the Medium blog site publishes their content.

 ##### 🅾 partial-css
-This is kind of like SASS/LESS but you can use plain CSS if you want.
+This is kind of like SASS/LESS, but you can use plain CSS if you want.
 Adding in SASS support is easy but not built in by default.
-The framework allows for you to create multiple CSS files and then it will compile them all and minify them for you all behind the scenes.
+The framework allows for you to create multiple CSS files, and then it will compile them all and minify them for you all behind the scenes.

 Setting up a new partial is easy!

 Step 1) Create a new CSS file inside the `partial-css` folder.
-Lets call this one `agency.css`.
+Let's call this one `agency.css`.
 ```css
 #agency-body {
   background-color: lightcoral;